-If you’re interested in blockchain technology, you’ve surely heard of the terms ‘Private Blockchain’ and ‘Public Blockchain’.
-These two types of blockchain platforms work differently but before going more in depths into their use, let’s clarify what those terms imply in the most simple and straightforward way.
+If you’re interested in blockchain technology, you’ve undoubtedly heard of the terms ‘Private Blockchain’ and ‘Public Blockchain’.
+These two types of blockchain platforms work differently, but before going more in depths into their use, let’s clarify what those terms imply most simply and straightforwardly.

 What do Private/Public blockchains entail?

 - A public blockchain is generally known to be public and open to anyone to join.
 Through it, your participation is permissionless, anonymous, and it is based on the consensus mechanism.
 Also, it is either using the Proof of Stake or Proof of Work process.

 - A private blockchain is usually created by a single organization and has tighter requirements around nodes joining.
 In other words, its participants are permissioned, and their identity is disclosed.
 Also, its security system is based on either voting or multi-party consensus.

 Now that we have a better idea of the differences between these two types, we would like to focus a little bit more on public blockchains.

 What are the benefits of public blockchains?